Use the Spa to Beat the Scottsdale Summer Heat

 When the mercury inches up, relief can be found at the Well & Being Spa at the Fairmont Scottsdale Princess.
 I start my day with the Moisture Bound Body Wrap.
 This service restores and rehydrates skin in three steps (which is much needed in a desert that dries out the skin).
 First is a jojoba and bamboo scrub to exfoliate, followed by an application of aloe vera and prickly pear gel.
 A pomegranate oil is put on top to seal in the hydration.
 I love that the therapist applies them using massage strokes (bonus!) which is unusual in wrap services.
 During the brief wrap, she performs some light facial acupressure for an instant lift.

 Spa at the Four Seasons Scottsdale

 Spend a few hours (or minutes!) in the summer sun and your skin may take a beating.
-The cure is the After Sun Soother at the Four Seasons Scottsdale spa.
+The cure is the After Sun Soother at The Spa Four Seasons Scottsdale.
 The treatment begins with a cucumber mist that instantly drops my body temperature to the point that I actually feel chilled.
 It’s followed by an application of aloe vera gel.
 The two work together to take the heat out of a sunburn.
 A wrap helps seal in the hydration properties of both.
 While I’m wrapped up, the therapist does a much-needed neck massage, followed by a soothing foot rub.
 With my body temperature back in check and my skin silky smooth, I enjoy the chocolate strawberry that is presented at the end of all treatments at this spa.

 VH Spa at Hotel Valley Ho